graviton-browser/graviton-browser/website/source/browser-update.rst

 Background updates
 ------------------

-The browser runtime accepts a command line flag ``--check-for-updates`` which causes it to poll a remote server to see if new versions are available instead of starting the normal codepaths.
+The browser runtime accepts a command line flag ``--background-update`` which causes it to poll a remote server to see if new versions are available instead of starting the normal codepaths.
 If the running version is the latest version, it exits silently.
 Otherwise it begins a background download of an update, and proceeds to create a new directory with the new version inside it so it will be picked up next time the browser is started.